ARTH 7001 - Introduction to Art History and Visual Culture

 Course Learning OutcomesOn completion of this course students will be able to:

-1 Demonstrate knowledge and understanding of principal methods and theories of Art History.
-2 Analyse works of art using formal analysis.
-3 Identify and interpret art produced in Renaissance Italy and global contemporary societies and cultures.
-4 Evaluate and synthesise credible academic sources and scholarly arguments.
-5 Communicate clearly and persuasively in writing and speaking about art.
-6 Use appropriate digital technologies and research tools.
-7 Work independently and cooperatively in problem solving tasks.
+1 Demonstrate knowledge and understanding of major issues and ideas in Italian Renaissance and contemporary art.
+2 Analyse and interpret Italian Renaissance and contemporary images and objects.
+3 Identify credible academic sources for evaluation and synthesis to form logical arguments.
+4 Communicate clearly and persuasively in writing and speaking.
+5 Use discipline-specific digital technologies and research tools.
+6 Work independently and cooperatively in problem solving tasks and small group discussions.

 University Graduate Attributes